finagolfin/swift-android-sdk/README.md

 ## Building an Android SDK from source

+You may need to install llvm-symbolizer(llvm) and patchelf which need to be available in your PATH.
 Download the Swift 6.1 compiler as above and Android NDK 27c (only building the Android SDKs on linux works for now).
 Check out this repo and run `SWIFT_TAG=swift-6.1-RELEASE ANDROID_ARCH=aarch64 swift get-packages-and-swift-source.swift` to get some prebuilt Android libraries and the Swift source to build an AArch64 SDK.
 If you pass in a different tag like `swift-DEVELOPMENT-SNAPSHOT-2025-04-03-a` for the latest Swift trunk snapshot and pass in the path to the corresponding prebuilt Swift toolchain to `build-script` below, you can build a Swift trunk SDK too, as seen on the CI.

 Next, apply two patches from this repo to the Swift source, which make modifications for NDK 27 and [the Foundation rewrite in Swift 6 that was merged